n0pe13/Blackjack/README.md

 - Example: `class Game(Deck)` where `super().__init__` allows me access to parent class functionality

 [*Polymorphism*]: Overwriting a method
-- Example: If you have 2 classes where 1 of them is the subclass (no functionality) and the other the parent, and when you go to instantiate an instance of the 2 classes, the sub-class which currently has no functionality is able to take on methods from its parent class
+- Example: If you have 2 classes where 1 of them is the subclass (no methods) and the other the parent, and when you go to instantiate an instance of the 2 classes, the sub-class which currently has no methods is able to take on methods from its parent class